-Tihomir Osmak (first appointment on 6 June 2022)
+Tihomir Osmak (appointed for the first time on 6 June 2022)

-This Corporate Governance Statement forms an integral part of the Company's Annual Report for the year 2023.
+This Statement on the Application of the Corporate Governance Code is an integral part of the Annual Report on the Company's status for 2024.

-Responsibility of the Management for the consolidated financial statements
+Responsibility of the Management Bord for the consolidated financial statements

-The Management Board of Granolio d.d., Zagreb, Budmanijeva 5, Zagreb and its subsidiaries (hereinafter: the Group) is obliged to ensure that the annual consolidated financial statements of the Group for 2023 are prepared in accordance with the applicable Croatian Accounting Act and International Financial Reporting Standards established by the European commissions and published in the Official Journal of the European Union, so as to provide a true and fair view of the consolidated financial position, consolidated results of operations, consolidated changes in equity and consolidated cash flows of the Group for that period.
+The Management Board of Granolio d.d., Zagreb, Budmanijeva 5, Zagreb (hereinafter: the Company) and its subsidiaries)the Group") is obliged to ensure that the annual consolidated financial statements of the Company for 2024 are prepared in accordance with the applicable Croatian Accounting Act and International Financial Reporting Standards adopted by the European Union, so as to provide a true and fair view of the consolidated financial position, consolidated results of operations, consolidated changes in equity and consolidated cash flows of the Group for that period.

 After making enquiries, the Management Board has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, the Management Board continues to accept the going concern principle when preparing the financial statements.
+For this reason, the Management Board continues to accept the going concern principle when preparing the consolidated annual financial statements.

-In preparing consolidated financial statements, the Management Board is responsible for:
+In preparing financial statements, the Management Board is responsible for:

-- selecting and then consistently applying suitable accounting policies in accordance with the applicable standards of financial reporting, - making reasonable and prudent judgments and estimates. - acting in accordance with the applicable accounting standards, with the publication and explanation of all materially significant deviations in the consolidated financial statements; and - preparing the annual consolidated financial statements on the going concern basis unless it is inappropriate to presume so.
+- selecting and then consistently applying suitable accounting policies in accordance with the applicable standards of financial reporting, - · making reasonable and prudent judgments and estimates. - acting in accordance with the applicable accounting standards, with disclosure and explanation of all materially significant deviations in consolidated financial statements; and - preparing the annual consolidated financial statements on the going concern basis unless it is inappropriate to presume so.